Search

 The Yoga of Understanding

 Among the meditations that are possible, one set goes by the name of philosophical affirmations.
 The understanding expands itself to the dimension of a universal presence.
-Here, understanding is the same as meditation (Jnana yoga).
+Here, understanding is the same as meditation (jnana yoga).
 To understand is to be, and to be is to understand.
 This does not mean the empirical intellect working through the complex of space and time, but a superior reason which overcomes these limitations, and is the presupposition, the very background of the phenomenal intellect conditioned by space, time and causation.

 Meditations Establishing the Existence of God